 - Level 3 elective

 - Theory and practice in music education is the focus of this unit.
 It aims to develop an understanding of the principal historical, psychological, developmental and cultural influences on music teaching and learning, including the teaching of instruments and voice, classroom practice, choirs and ensembles.
 It examines the philosophical foundations of music and aesthetics in education; the role of music in society and in today's schools and private music studios; the personal and professional dimensions of music teaching; and provides an introduction to learning theories as applied to music teaching and learning, including both Western pedagogies and traditional transmission of non-Western music.

 This is a compulsory unit in the Specialist Music Studies major in the Bachelor of Arts degree.
 It is also open to students enrolled in other majors and degree pathways who fulfil the prerequisites and who have an interest in music.

 - Students are able to (1) articulate a basis for music education that takes account of key principles and themes in the philosophies and practice of music education; (2) illustrate how learning theories relate to music teaching and learning across a range of contexts (e.g. early learning, primary school, high school, studio, instrument/vocal, lifelong learning, formal/informal); (3) demonstrate a critical awareness of key music education issues through observation, analysis and reflection in real-life music teaching/learning situations, and written accounts of selected music education themes; (4) apply music performance skills, musical leadership and related knowledge of key music education issues to the design, delivery and evaluation of a performance-based interactive 'artist in schools' project; and (5) explain the role of policy, planning and assessment as they relate to formal music teaching and learning in general and to local institutions and contexts in particular.

-- Typically this unit is assessed in the following ways: (1) a pedagogy project plan and practical teaching reflection; (2) a research essay; and (3) an oral presentation/observation diary.
+- Indicative assessments in this unit are as follows: (1) a pedagogy project plan and practical teaching reflection; (2) a research essay; and (3) an oral presentation/observation diary.
 Further information is available in the unit outline.